Sign Up Free

 Oracle Dependency

 Every DeFi lending protocol depends on an oracle to tell it the current price of collateral assets.
 If the oracle delivers a stale or manipulated price, the protocol acts on that wrong data with the same automatic certainty it applies to correct data.
 Collateral can be liquidated unfairly if the reported price is too low.
 Borrowers can take out under-collateralized loans if the reported price is too high.
 We covered the mechanism, the real exploit data, and the Mango Markets case study in our oracle explainer.
-The short version: oracle reliability isn't an abstract infrastructure concern.
+Oracle reliability is not an abstract infrastructure concern.
 It directly determines whether your lending position is safe.

 Token Approvals

 Before a DeFi smart contract can move tokens from your wallet, you must grant it permission.
 Many protocols request unlimited approvals by default, meaning the contract can access your entire balance of that token indefinitely.
 If the contract is later exploited, or if you approved a malicious contract by mistake, an attacker can drain your tokens without any further action from you.
-Setting custom approval amounts and periodically revoking old approvals using tools like Revoke.cash are basic hygiene practices.
-For a deeper look at protecting your wallet from approval-based attacks, see our wallet security guide.
+Setting custom approval amounts and periodically revoking old approvals using tools like Revoke.cash are basic hygiene practices that Blockready's Module 11 (DeFi) covers in detail alongside the approval mechanics that make these attacks possible.
+For a broader look at wallet-level security practices, see our wallet security guide.

 Regulatory Uncertainty

 DeFi's legal status varies by jurisdiction and is evolving rapidly.
 Some countries are developing frameworks for DeFi regulation.
 Others have restricted or banned certain activities.
 The U.S. passed the GENIUS Act in 2025, establishing the first clear regulatory framework for fiat-backed stablecoins, but broader DeFi regulation remains unsettled.
 The practical implication: the regulatory environment you operate in today may change, and protocols that are accessible now may not be in the future.
-This isn't a reason to avoid DeFi, but it is a reason to stay informed about the regulatory landscape in your jurisdiction.
+Not a reason to avoid DeFi.
+But a reason to stay informed about the regulatory landscape in your jurisdiction.

 BEFORE YOU USE DEFI: A READINESS CHECKLIST